clemsonacm/hackpack/README.md

 *   We compile the two different versions of the hack pack from the same code base.
 Check the hack pack section for an explanation.

-###   Presentations
-In addition to the Hackpack, we put on a series of educational seminars throughout the year.
-They cover neat topics and tools in CS.
-We currently have presentations for the following:

-*   Linux is Scary - a basic introduction to linux for new folks
-*   Git Thee to a Version Control System - A introduction to version control and git
-*   Vim - An advanced seminar on how to get more out of vim

 How do I get set up?
 --------------------